 The Blue-Green Synergy: Discovering a Powerful Partnership for Cooler Cities

-Published in Social Sciences and Earth & Environment
+Published in Social Sciences, Earth & Environment, and Sustainability

 Getting our paper, "Maximizing cooling benefits through urban green and blue spaces in Taipei city," accepted by *Discover Cities* was a moment of immense satisfaction.
 It felt like the culmination of a long journey that started not just with a research question but with a very palpable, personal experience: the increasingly sweltering summers in Taipei.